PC Won’t Boot After BIOS Update: 6 Ways to Fix Failed Update

 5. Reinstall the system

-Some users reported that the problem can be solved by reinstalling the system completely.
-It seems that the failed flashing procedure affects the hard disk in some manner, and that, consequently, forces you to start from a scratch.
-And, on the ”Bad scale”, that’s only ”Moderately Bad” if we take into consideration the possibility that you might need a motherboard replacement.
+Some users reported that the problem could be solved by reinstalling the system completely.
+However, it seems that the failed flashing procedure affects the hard disk somehow, forcing you to start from scratch.

 6. Replace your motherboard